pitastrudl/wekanwiki/OAuth2.md

 ```
 If you  need more info, they are at bottom of the page Advanced Settings / Endpoint / OAuth

-### 3) Snap settings, change to it from above client-id, secret and server-url
+### 3) Wekan Snap settings, change to it from above client-id, secret and server-url
 ```
 sudo snap set wekan oauth2-client-id='abcde12345' sudo snap set wekan oauth2-secret='54321abcde'